-Since the release of Apex Legends, Wraith has been considered by many the strongest all-round character in the game, and her strength is largely undiminished heading into Season 8.
+Since the release of Apex Legends, Wraith has been a contender for the strongest all-round character in the game, and with the removal of Low Profile, it looks as though Season 9 will be a good one for Wraith.
 A high skill ceiling with abilities that can be used to great effect both offensively and defensively, and a hitbox so small it can often seem like she dances between your shots with ease.
 Our Apex Legends Wraith guide will walk you through everything you need to know to start racking up kills with the Interdimensional Skirmisher herself.

 On this page:

-- Apex Legends Wraith guide: strengths & weaknesses
+- Apex Legends Wraith guide: strengths and weaknesses

 - Wraith abilities overview